apache/flink-connector-prometheus/flink-connector-prometheus-request-signer-amp/README.md

 ## Request Signer for Amazon Managed Prometheus (AMP)

-Request signer implementation for Amazon Managed Prometheus (AMP)
+Request signer implementation for Amazon Managed Prometheus (AMP).

-The signer retrieves AWS credential using a `software.amazon.awssdk.auth.credentials.AwsCredentialsProvider`.
-The default `com.amazonaws.auth.DefaultAWSCredentialsProviderChain` works in most of the cases.
+The signer retrieves AWS credential using the default credential provider chain, that searches for credentials in the following order: ENV_VARS, SYS_PROPS, WEB_IDENTITY_TOKEN, PROFILE and EC2/ECS credentials provider.
-Alternatively, you can pass an instance of `AwsCredentialsProvider` to the signer constructor.

 The Flink application requires `RemoteWrite` permissions to the AMP workspace (e.g. `AmazonPromethusRemoteWriteAccess` policy).